FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mrr-00.md

 4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm-udir
 ## ./ip4
 ### intel-xl710
+#### af_xdp
+##### ethip4-ip4base
+1c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4base
+2c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4base
+4c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4base
+##### ethip4-ip4scale20k
+1c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale20k
+2c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale20k
+4c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale20k
+##### ethip4-ip4scale200k
+1c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale200k
+2c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale200k
+4c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale200k
+##### ethip4-ip4scale2m
+1c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale2m
+2c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale2m
+4c AND 64b AND mrr AND xl710 AND drv_af_xdp AND ethip4-ip4scale2m
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4-ip4base